zallo-labs/zallo/contracts/test/tests.md

 ## executeTransactionFromOutside
-*Assumes that validateTransaction and executeTransaction are called*, thus inheriting these tests in a sense
+*Assumes that validateTransaction and executeTransaction are called*

 - should be callable from any address